mate-academy/layout_miami/README.md

 first I prepere header for mobile width - 320px

-i have problem with grid positioning
+i have problem with grid positioning.